 We run unique professional development programs for primary and secondary teachers, and acclaimed student workshop programs for all year levels (P – 12).

 – Our professional development programs empower teachers with the knowledge and skills they need to confidently facilitate philosophical enquiry in the classroom.

 – Our student workshops immerse young people in stimulating philosophical questions and open up a universe of ideas, with a focus on developing reasoning and communication skills through collaborative enquiry and dialogue.

 – Our Philosopher-in-Residence program provides a model of school-wide philosophical engagement, teacher support and community awareness, and accelerates participants’ skill development during an intensive period of practice.

 We look forward to working with your school or learning community.
 Please contact us if your school is interested in participating.

 Who we are

-Michelle Sowey: Co-founder and Director.
+Michelle Sowey: Founder and Managing Director

-David Urbinder: Co-founder and Development Consultant.
+David Urbinder: Development Consultant.

 Drawing on his background in education and psychology, David has helped shape The Philosophy Club’s unique curricula of activities and discussion plans.
 Using skills he developed in media and design, David has created a range of multimedia ‘idea catalysts’ in the form of original films, scripts, stories, soundtracks and theatrical activities, all designed to provoke children’s deep and whimsical thinking.